H-arshal/Integrating-React-SpringBoot/README.md

+For the Demo purpose, please watch the "Demo.webm" file.

 In the realm of modern web development, the synergy of powerful technologies has given rise to sophisticated and responsive applications.
 This project, a culmination of Spring, React, and MongoDB, exemplifies the amalgamation of robust backend logic, dynamic frontend interfaces, and a flexible NoSQL database.

 Frontend with React: